 The Wriston Art Galleries are an integral part of Lawrence University’s vibrant academic community.
 The Galleries are dedicated to enhancing a Lawrence education through exhibitions, student internships, object study sessions, research opportunities, visiting artist lectures, gallery tours, and other opportunities and events.

 The Wriston Art Galleries staff are eager to assist all Lawrence University faculty with integrating objects and works of art from its collections into their courses and research.
 Please contact the Galleries' staff if you are interested in learning more about these research and teaching resources.

 The Wriston Art Galleries offers internships in museum and gallery work to Lawrence University students.
 Interns will receive hands-on experience in collections care and management, learn exhibition and installation practices, conduct research on visual and cultural objects, curate exhibitions, and explore issues relating to museum governance, politics, and education.
-The internship positions run during the Fall, Winter, Spring, and Summer Terms.
+The internship positions run during the Fall, Winter, and Spring terms and Summer recess.

 An object or print study session is a unique opportunity for Lawrence University students and faculty from any department or area, as well as other approved scholars, to research original works of art and cultural objects from the Wriston Art Galleries’ permanent collection in person.

 How to arrange a print or object viewing:

 Contact the Galleries' staff via phone, email, or by visiting the gallery offices (Wriston 227).
 Sessions may be scheduled on weekdays between the hours of 8:30 am and 4:30 pm.
 Groups and classes must arrange object study sessions in advance.
 Please make object study session appointments at least two days prior to the intended visit.